open-quantum-safe/tsc/meetings/2024-04-10/minutes.md

 - [Issue #12](https://github.com/open-quantum-safe/tsc/issues/12) open for discussion
 - online/async voting to allow broadest engagement
 - open votes for technical matters
-- different opinions on whether personel matters (ie voting such as ranking) should be public or secret
+- differing opinions on whether personal matters (including voting such as ranking) should be public or secret, or referred up to the board.
 - noted that most decisions consensus driven in any case
 - mechanism - git (simple), [gitvote](https://github.com/cncf/gitvote), [Helios](https://vote.heliosvoting.org/) are possible options
 - discussion to continue in [issue 12](https://github.com/open-quantum-safe/tsc/issues/12)